Jiaya Jia

-Jiaya Jia (贾佳亚) is a Chair Professor of the Department of Computer Science and Engineering at The Hong Kong University of Science and Technology (HKUST).
+Jiaya Jia (贾佳亚) is a Chair Professor of the Department of Computer Science and Engineering at the Hong Kong University of Science and Technology (HKUST).
 He is an IEEE Fellow, the associate editor-in-chief of one of IEEE’s flagship and premier journals- Transactions on Pattern Analysis and Machine Intelligence (TPAMI), as well as on the editorial board of International Journal of Computer Vision (IJCV).

 Early life and education

 Jiaya Jia joined CUHK in 2004 as an assistant professor, and was promoted to full professor in 2015.
 He obtained his PhD degree in computer science jointly from Hong Kong University of Science and Technology and Microsoft Research in 2004.
 From March 2003 to August 2004, he was a visiting scholar at Microsoft.
 He conducted collaborative research at Adobe Research in 2007.

 Career

-Jiaya Jia is a distinguished scientist in the fields of computer vision and artificial intelligence.
-His research team at HKUST, DV Lab, is one of the largest vision AI research teams in the world and has been making significant contribution to advanced development of computer vision algorithms and technologies with focuses on image/video understanding, detection and segmentation, multi-modal AI, computational imaging, practical optimization, and advanced learning for visual content since 2000.
-Jiaya Jia has published 200+ top papers and was cited 80,000+ times on Google Scholar with H-Index 110+.
-40+ PhDs and fellows from this group are now active in academia and industry, and have become prominent AI tech leaders as professors, directors in major research labs, and founders of several successful startups.
+Jiaya Jia is a researcher in the fields of computer vision and artificial intelligence.
+His research team at HKUST, DV Lab, researches computer vision algorithms and technologies, focusing on image/video understanding, detection and segmentation, multi-modal AI, computational imaging, practical optimization, and learning for visual content since 2000.
+Jiaya Jia has published 200+ papers and has been cited 80,000+ times on Google Scholar with an H-Index of 110+.
+40+ PhDs and fellows from this group are active in academia and industry as professors, directors in research labs, and founders of startups.

 Jiaya Jia assumes the position of associate editor-in-chief of IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI) since 2021.
 He is also on the editorial board of International Journal of Computer Vision (IJCV).
 Jiaya Jia has served as the area chair of ICCV, CVPR, AAAI, ECCV, and several other premium international AI conferences for years.
 He was on program committees of major conferences in graphics and computational imaging, including ICCP, SIGGRAPH, and SIGGRAPH Asia.